zsakowitz/ithkuil/README.md

 ## Example 6

-Every data form has a corresponding Zod parser for it,
+Every data form has a corresponding Zod parser for it, which allows for quick and easy validation of it.

 This example validates that an object is, in fact, an Ithkuilic adjunct.
 This can be useful when integrating this project with external sources.